gregdan3/gregdan3.dev/src/content/about/about-me.md

 updated: 2024-09-27
 ---

-I'm Gregory (@gregdan3).
+I'm Greg, @gregdan3.
 I do devops, database, and backend.
 Frontend was suspiciously missing from this list, so this site is now a permanent work in progress as I learn ~~Svelte~~ Astro.
 I have no idea how to breathe.

 I'm in the middle of re-designing this site (dated 2024-09-16), so if anything is funny, let me know!

-### TODO
+#### TODO

 #### Fixes

 - Close sidebar if user clicks entirely off it
-- Pin "what is this page?" to bottom of document _before_ opening "older content" on now page
+- Pin "what is this page?" to align with top of "older content" rather than bottom of page

-#### Features
+#### MVP Features

-- Add short blog preview to main page (1) and blog page (5?)
-- Format heading on blog posts
-  - Titles are so massive wtf
-- Set up projects page
+- Finish formatting the projects page

+#### Ideas

+- Add resume at /resume, rendered via json-resume
+- Add discord presence to footer
-- Fancier footer for knickknacks (MarqueeBar and ArrowCard)
+- Add fancy container for footer items (MarqueeBar and ArrowCard)

-#### Stretch Goals
+- Add tags to blog posts
+- Add /tags which lets you see blog tags, sorted alphabetically or by frequency

-- Add partial preview to blog post links
+- Add blog post preview to main page (1 post) and blog page (5 posts?)
+- Make Projects a content collection, but merge it with Blog?
+- Add a secondary sidebar for goofs (?)
 - Add pagination to blog page
+  - Per season?
+Per year?
+By count?
+All of these?